 My very first introduction to Soroptimist was through Judith Lewis who is a member at the Barry club and I’m sure many of you know her.
 We were sat in the Vale Health resort enjoying a coffee and she got chatting about Soroptimist.
 She arranged for Carys Brown to meet with me a few weeks later.
 I joined in February 2017 at the same time as Sue Bennett, Chris E Phillips and Sandra Shelley.

-My theme for the coming year is Mental Health Awareness and Well-being.
+I am continuing my theme for the coming year – Mental Health Awareness and Well-being – something that, I feel, is even more pertinent during this coronavirus pandemic.
 When I say well-being it’s not just the well-being of others it’s also about self-care and looking after ourselves.
 Self-care is doing what makes you happy, seeing friends, catching up on the telephone, taking a long walk or a glass of wine on the beach.
 We need to take care of ourselves so that that we can help others.